An AI Co-Data-Scientist for Prioritizing Candidate Biomarkers from Wearable Sensor Data: Results

 Transitioning to noninvasive wearable sensors, CoDaS identified a derived cardiovascular fitness index (the ratio of step counts to resting heart rate) as a robust metabolic predictor ($\rho = -0.374$, 95\% CI [-0.42, -0.32], $p < 0.001$).
 The system's mechanistic engine anchored this finding in established metabolic literature \citep{petersen2018mechanisms}, hypothesizing that the index reflects peripheral glucose disposal efficiency, a process primarily driven by skeletal muscle mitochondrial capacity.
-Beyond the cardiovascular fitness index, CoDaS autonomously constructed two additional composite features with strong associations: a derived AST/ALT ratio (the De Ritis ratio; $\rho = -0.375$, $p < 0.001$), a hepatic function index used in liver disease staging, and a known correlate of insulin resistance, here recovered as a strong signal in a general population cohort; and an HRV-to-RHR ratio ($\rho = -0.203$, $p < 0.001$), capturing the balance between parasympathetic tone and sympathetic activation (not shown in Table~\ref{tab:biomarker_summary}, which reports only the top candidates by effect size).
-The pipeline also identified red cell distribution width (RDW; $\rho = 0.281$, $p < 0.001$) as an emerging metabolic inflammation marker, consistent with a small but growing body of evidence linking erythropoietic stress to insulin resistance.
-To isolate the wearable-only contribution, a Ridge model using only wearable-derived features achieved CV $R^{2} = 0.281$, while the full model including clinical laboratory features achieved CV $R^{2} = 0.389$; relative to the demographics-only baseline (CV $R^{2} = 0.260$), wearable features alone contributed $\Delta R^{2} = 0.021$---a modest increment that highlights the difficulty of extracting metabolic signal from consumer-grade wearables when clinical laboratory features are available.
+Beyond the cardiovascular fitness index, CoDaS autonomously constructed two additional composite features with strong associations: a derived AST/ALT ratio (the De Ritis ratio; $\rho = -0.375$, $p < 0.001$), a hepatic function index used in liver disease staging, and a known correlate of insulin resistance, here recovered as a strong signal in a general population cohort; and an HRV-to-RHR ratio ($\rho = -0.203$, $p < 0.001$), capturing the balance between parasympathetic tone and sympathetic activation (not shown in Table~\ref{tab:biomarker_summary}, which reports a curated subset of candidates per cohort).
+The pipeline also identified red cell distribution width (RDW; $\rho = 0.281$, $p < 0.001$) as an emerging metabolic inflammation marker \citep{salvagno2015red, barbieri2001new}, consistent with a small but growing body of evidence linking erythropoietic stress to insulin resistance.
+Because AST/ALT ratio and RDW can also reflect frailty, sarcopenia, anemia or chronic inflammatory disease, these laboratory candidates should be interpreted as metabolic-risk correlates in this cohort rather than disease-specific insulin-resistance biomarkers.
+To isolate the wearable-only contribution, a Ridge model using only wearable-derived features achieved CV $R^{2} = 0.281$, while the full model including clinical laboratory features achieved CV $R^{2} = 0.389$; relative to the demographics-only baseline (CV $R^{2} = 0.260$), wearable features alone contributed $\Delta R^{2} = 0.021$, a modest increment that highlights the difficulty of extracting metabolic signal from consumer-grade wearables when clinical laboratory features are available.
 The primary translational value of the wearable-derived cardiovascular fitness index lies not in predictive superiority over blood panels but in its noninvasive, continuously measurable nature, which could enable longitudinal monitoring where repeated phlebotomy is impractical.
-The Google Data Science Agent baseline struggled with the inherent collinearity of continuous physiological data, yielding an overfit random forest classifier that failed to generalize beyond chance (CV AUC = 0.429).
+This interpretation assumes that mobility limitations and rate-modifying medications are observed or can be adjusted for.
+In older or multimorbid populations, step counts can reflect osteoarthritis, gait limitation or disability, and resting heart rate can be driven by beta-blockers or other cardiovascular medications, so the index requires validation of medication and mobility prior to general clinical use.
+The Google Data Science Agent baseline, which framed the task as binary insulin-resistance classification, struggled with the inherent collinearity of continuous physiological data, yielding an overfit random forest classifier that failed to generalize beyond chance (CV AUC = 0.429).